AleksandraCislowski/AleksandraCislowski/README.md

 ### Hello there 🖖
 My name is Aleksandra, you can call me Alex for a shortcut.
 I'm self-taught front-end developer, learning is still in progress :)

-I like unicorns, cats, computer and board games, fantasy books and TV-series and of course Pokemons.
+I like unicorns 🦄, cats 🐱, computer 💻 and board games 🎲, fantasy books 📚 and TV-series 📺 and of course Pokemons 🧚‍♀️

 Welcome to my GitHub!